jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Animation
 * [pop](https://github.com/facebook/pop) : An extensible iOS and OS X animation library, useful for physics-based interactions.
 * [Canvas](https://github.com/CanvasPod/Canvas) : Animate in Xcode without code
+* [Popping](https://github.com/schneiderandre/popping) : A collection of animation examples for iOS apps.

 ## Effect
 * [Shimmer](https://github.com/facebook/Shimmer) : An easy way to add a simple, shimmering effect to any view in an iOS app.